For richest and best

 In 1852, after a quick courtship, William Joseph Flagg had married Longworth’s second oldest daughter Eliza Longworth (1809-1891), who was nearly ten years his senior and in her forties.
 William’s sister, Cettie Flagg Gwynn, a neighbor of the Longworths, was a bit of a millionaire matchmaker and orchestrated the union.
 Cettie would arrange her own daughter’s match to uber millionaire Cornelius Vanderbilt.
 She knew that her brothers were all eccentric creative types.
 Three became noted portrait artists, but they also came into financial ruin through failed real estate ventures.
 She tried to help them, supporting one, Jared Bradley Flagg, for a bit in Cincinnati and using her social circle ties to get him portrait commissions.
 Cettie thought that at least one of her brothers should be stable, and the fortune that Eliza offered would make William a very stable gentlemen, and afford him the capital to do what he wanted.

 William was an artist like his brothers, but in a different way.
 Rather than a talented painter, William was a writer, philosopher, and a man of some political ambition.
-So getting him to agree to a match with a much older woman, who would not bear him any children, wasn’t such a hard sell.
-In the end, they made a good December-May match.
+So getting him to agree to a match with an older woman, who would not bear him any children, wasn’t such a hard sell.
+In the end, they made a good match.

 William became very involved and passionate about his father-in-law’s wine business.
 Flagg had a large log cabin constructed at the point of Buckhorn Ridge, which he and Eliza occupied as a seasonal residence, staying a few months a year from 1856 to 1868.